 Only one concession, per person, per transaction, is available and proof of eligibility for the concession will be required.
 Concessions are not always available – refer to the specific performance for details.

-Concessions and offers apply only to full price tickets and are at the discretion of the show and Kings Theatre.
+Concessions and offers apply only to full price tickets and are at the discretion of the visiting manager and The Kings Theatre.
 Each offer may only be used once per person, per performance, not in conjunction with any other offer/concession and not used retrospectively.

 The Kings Theatre reserves the right to introduce or withdraw offers.
 Prices and discounts may change or be withdrawn without notice.
 Some offers may only be available through the Box Office and not online.

 Instructions on how to redeem offers should be followed carefully.
 Not following instructions will cause delays on arrival at the theatre and may result in entry being refused.

-Latecomers will not be admitted until a suitable break in the performance, so as to minimise disruption to other patrons.
-The Kings Theatre reserves the right to provide alternative seats to those specified on the ticket in exceptional circumstances
+Latecomers will not be admitted until a suitable break in the performance, to minimise disruption to other patrons.
+The Kings Theatre reserves the right to provide alternative seats to those specified on the ticket in exceptional circumstances.

 Hot food, glasses and bottles are not allowed in the auditorium.
 Drinks are only permitted in the plastic cups provided.

 The taking of photographs, the use of mobile phones and mobile devices and the making of any recordings of any performance is strictly prohibited.

 By purchasing a ticket, you consent to be photographed or filmed and consent to the film being used to promote The Kings Theatre and/or its business.

-Strobe lighting, smoke effects, loud bangs, gunshots, loud sound effects and smoking are sometimes used in Kings Theatre productions.
+Strobe lighting, smoke effects, loud bangs, gunshots, loud sound effects and smoking are sometimes used and you cannot subsequently complain about this.

 Ticket holders must comply with all relevant statutes, safety announcements, instructions and theatre regulations whilst in the theatre.